turingschool/front-end-curriculum/lessons/unit-testing-react.md

 ## A Bit Of Background

 [Create React App](https://github.com/facebookincubator/create-react-app) is a new, officially-supported way to easily create React apps.

-As of this writing, the project is still very young and not used widely, but adoption is growing quickly.
+From the Create-React-App Documentation:

+>>> If you’re getting started with React, use create-react-app to automate the build of your app.
+There is no configuration file, and react-scripts is the only extra build dependency in your package.json.
+Your environment will have everything you need to build a modern React app

 **Stop and Read:**: [Create Apps with No Configuration](https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html)